 According to Scope ESG (February 2021), more than ⅔ of the world’s 2,000 largest companies (by market capitalisation) reported no or incomplete information for scope 1 and scope 2 standards set by the GHG Protocol.
 Additionally, the study showed that more than ¾ of the companies studied disclosed no scope 3 information at all.

 If you remember the numbers from KPMG’s report mentioned above, you might be thinking – “it doesn’t add up”.
 How come the rate of sustainability reporting mentioned by KPMG is so high (up to 96% for G250 companies) when the number of companies that report no or incomplete information, according to Scope ESG, is so high as well (~66%)?
 Even if we take into consideration the difference in the size of these samples, there is still a significant discrepancy.

 Assessing how many companies disclose their sustainability data is highly challenging, let alone finding out what their actual emissions are.
 The lack of transparency and standardisation is a huge obstacle in the sustainability space.

 Luckily, more and more innovative ClimateTech products are being launched to make it as easy as possible for companies to take advantage of the GHG Protocol and accurately report their sustainability data.
 At Connect Earth, we provide the tech infrastructure to enable rapid iteration of these innovative products.

 At Connect Earth, we aim to foster innovation in the climate space by removing one of the most challenging barriers: the aggregation and standardisation of emissions data.
 We empower businesses to innovate at a much faster rate by doing the heavy lifting for them through our climate tech infrastructure.

-Reach out to us if you think Connect Earth can help your business!
+Reach out if you think Connect Earth can help your business.

 About Connect Earth: